|Teaching method||Contact hours|

 This course covers several more advanced statistical models and associated designs, and techniques for statistical inference, as relevant to nutritional studies.
 The main topics are categorical data, (multiple) regression, analysis of variance (including multiple comparisons), analysis of covariance, and (some) variance components models.
 The aims of an analysis, the model assumptions, the properties (and limitations) of the models and associated inferential techniques and the interpretation of results in terms of the practical problem will be discussed.
 Focus will be upon students gaining an understanding of the model ingredients, an (intuitive) understanding of inferential techniques, insight into data structures and implications for choice of model and analysis.
-Students will be able to perform analysis of data with statistical software, i.e. with R and SPSS.
+Students will be able to perform analysis of data with statistical software, i.e. with R.

 After successful completion of this course students are expected to be able to:

 - comprehend basic ideas of statistical inference, experimental design and data collection for experimental and observational studies as relevant to nutritional studies;

 - determine an appropriate statistical model and associated inference procedure, given the description of the experiment, the research question and the type of data;

 - carry out the analyses, with the help of R, interpret the results, and formulate conclusions in terms of the actual problem.

 - practical work using R (computer practicals are mandatory).

 - written open book test with open questions, which needs to be passed (contribution to final mark 100%).

 The computer practical is compulsory and has to result in a pass, otherwise the test result is withheld.